nicholasxdavis/extract-gemini-storybook-extension/README.md

 3. The extension will fetch high-resolution images, clean them, and compile the book.
 4. The PDF will download automatically once processing is complete.

+   ## Credits

+This project builds upon the research and logic provided by the open-source community:

+* **[GeminiWatermarkTool](https://github.com/allenk/GeminiWatermarkTool)** by [Allen K](https://github.com/allenk) - Special thanks for the original logic on watermark detection and reverse alpha blending.

 ## License